-A number of steps is required to program the AD9161/AD9162 to the proper operating state after the device is powered up.
-This sequence is divided into several steps, and is listed in Table 43, Table 44, and Table 45, along with an explanation of the purpose of each step.
+A number of steps is required to program the AD9163 to the proper operating state after the device is powered up.
+This sequence is divided into several steps, and is listed in Table 41, Table 42, and Table 43, along with an explanation of the purpose of each step.
 Private registers are reserved but must be written for proper operation.
-Blank cells in Table 43 to Table 45 mean that the value depends on the result as described in the description column.
+Blank cells in Table 41 to Table 43 mean that the value depends on the result as described in the description column.

-The AD9161/AD9162 are calibrated at the factory as part of the automatic test program.
-The configure DAC start-up sequence loads the factory calibration coefficients, as well as configures some parameters that optimize the performance of the DAC and the DAC clock DLL (see Table 43).
+The AD9163 is calibrated at the factory as part of the automatic test program.
+The configure DAC start-up sequence loads the factory calibration coefficients, as well as configures some parameters that optimize the performance of the DAC and the

+DAC clock DLL (see Table 41).
 Run this sequence whenever the DAC is powered down or reset.

-The configure JESD204B sequence configures the SERDES block and then brings up the links (see Table 44).
+The configure JESD204B sequence configures the SERDES block and then brings up the links (see Table 42).
 First, run the configure DAC start-up sequence, then run the configure JESD204B sequence.

-Follow the configure NCO sequence if using the NCO (see Table 45).
+Follow the configure NCO sequence if using the NCO (see Table 43).
 Note that the NCO can be used in NCO only mode or in conjunction with synthesized data from the SERDES data interface.
-Only one mode can be used at a time and this mode is selected in the second step in Table 45.
+Only one mode can be used at a time and this mode is selected in the second step in Table 43.
 The configure DAC start-up sequence is run first, then the configure NCO sequence.

-R/W Register Value Description W 0x000 0x18 Configure the device for 4-wire serial port operation (optional: leave at the default of 3-wire SPI) W 0x0D2 0x52 Reset internal calibration registers (private) W 0x0D2 0xD2 Clear the reset bit for the internal calibration registers (private) W 0x606 0x02 Configure the nonvolatile random access memory (NVRAM) (private) W 0x607 0x00 Configure the NVRAM (private) W 0x604 0x01 Load the NVRAM.
-Loads factory calibration factors from the NVRAM. (private) R 0x003, 0x004, 0x005, 0x006 N/A 1 (Optional) read CHIP_TYPE, PROD_ID[15:0], PROD_GRADE, and DEV_REVISION from Register 0x003, Register 0x004, Register 0x005, and Register 0x006 R 0x604, Bit 1 0b1 (Optional) read the boot loader pass bit in Register 0x604, Bit 1 = 0b1 to indicate a successful boot load W 0x058 0x03 Enable the band gap reference (private) W 0x090 0x1E Power up the DAC clock DLL W 0x080 0x00 Enable the clock receiver W 0x040 0x00 Enable the DAC bias circuits W 0x020 0x0F Optional.
-Enable the interrupts W 0x09E 0x85 Configure DAC analog parameters (private) W 0x091 0xE9 Enable the DAC clock DLL R 0x092, Bit 0 0b1 Check DLL_STATUS; set Register 0x092, Bit 0 = 1 to indicate the DAC clock DLL is locked to the DAC clock input W 0x0E8 0x20 Enable calibration factors (private) W 0x152, Bits[1:0] Configure the DAC decode mode (0b00 = NRZ, 0b01 = Mix-Mode, or 0b10 = RZ)
+R/W Register Value Description W 0x000 0x18 Configure the device for 4-wire serial port operation (optional: leave at the default of 3-wire SPI) W 0x0D2 0x52 Reset internal calibration registers (private) W 0x0D2 0xD2 Clear the reset bit for the internal calibration registers (private) W 0x606 0x02 Configure the nonvolatile random access memory (NVRAM) (private) W 0x607 0x00 Configure the NVRAM (private) W 0x604 0x01 Load the NVRAM; loads factory calibration factors from the NVRAM (private) R 0x003, 0x004, 0x005, 0x006 N/A 1 (Optional) read CHIP_TYPE, PROD_ID[15:0], PROD_GRADE, and DEV_REVISION from Register 0x003, Register 0x004, Register 0x005, and Register 0x006 R 0x604, Bit 1 0b1 (Optional) read the boot loader pass bit in Register 0x604, Bit 1 = 0b1 to indicate a successful boot load (private) W 0x058 0x03 Enable the band gap reference (private) W 0x090 0x1E Power up the DAC clock DLL W 0x080 0x00 Enable the clock receiver W 0x040 0x00 Enable the DAC bias circuits W 0x020 0x0F (Optional) enable the interrupts W 0x09E 0x85 Configure DAC analog parameters (private) W 0x091 0xE9 Configure the device for 4-wire serial port operation (optional: leave at the default of 3-wire SPI) Reset internal calibration registers (private) Clear the reset bit for the internal calibration registers (private) Configure the nonvolatile random access memory (NVRAM) (private) Configure the NVRAM (private) Load the NVRAM; loads factory calibration factors from the NVRAM (private) (Optional) read CHIP_TYPE, PROD_ID[15:0], PROD_GRADE, and DEV_REVISION from Register 0x003, Register 0x004, Register 0x005, and Register 0x006 (Optional) read the boot loader pass bit in Register 0x604, Bit 1 = 0b1 to indicate a successful boot load (private) Enable the band gap reference (private) Power up the DAC clock DLL Enable the Clock receiver Enable the DAC bias circuits (Optional) enable the interrupts R 0x092, Bit 0 0b1 W 0x0E8 0x20 Enable calibration factors (private) W 0x152, Bits[1:0] Configure the DAC decode mode (0b00 = NRZ, 0b01 = Mix-Mode, or 0b10 = RZ)